WICG/nav-speculation/speculation-rules-security-privacy-questionnaire.md

 The fact that a prefetch or prerender occurs is visible to its origin server.
 Accordingly, user agents should avoid basing this decision on personal information not already known to the site.
 For example, if a user agent prefetched a link based on a profile of the user's interests from their browsing activity across the web, the fact that a prefetch was executed may reveal information about those interests that would not have otherwise been exposed.

-To the extent that the user agent modifies the path taken by network traffic in order to accommodate a request to anonymize the client IP address, encrypted traffic that may be derived from PII may be visible to parties along the revised network path, including the proxy operator To mitigate this, traffic should be encrypted with TLS and not include cookies or other identifiers.
+To the extent that the user agent modifies the path taken by network traffic in order to accommodate a request to anonymize the client IP address, encrypted traffic that may be derived from PII may be visible to parties along the revised network path, including the proxy operator.
+To mitigate this, traffic should be encrypted with TLS and [not include cookies or other identifiers](fetch.md#fetching-with-no-credentials).

 ### How do the features in your specification deal with sensitive information?